Venafi/ansible-role-venafi/examples/README.md

-# Venafi role examples
+# Venafi Ansible Role examples

-In this section you'll find some use case scenarios that implement Venafi ansible role to automate SSL certificate generation and installation on your infrastructure.
+In this section you'll find some use case scenarios that implement Venafi Ansible Role to automate SSL certificate generation and installation on your infrastructure.

 **Examples**: